ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 * Registration of SSV validators can skip signer-related setup below
 * For local signer module, Commit Boost supports Lighthouse, Prysm, Teku and Lodestar's keystores.
 Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#local-signer) for more details
     * `format`, `keys_path` and `secrets_path` are used together and cannot be used together with `key_path` (key without s)
 * For remote signer module, Commit Boost supports Web3Signer and Dirk.
-Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#remote-signer) for more details
+Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#remote-signer) for more details.
+You also need to update `CB_SIGNER_URL` to the remote signer URL in `docker-compose.yml`
 * Set ETHGas Commit module config in `config.toml`
     * under `[[modules]]` section where `id = ETHGAS_COMMIT`,
     * set your `entity_name`